 Diversity starts at the top, but it doesn’t stop there

-Creating a sense of belonging in the workplace starts from the top, but implementation happens at the team level, she added.
-In that sense, the conversations she is having with chief executives nowadays are more about how to achieve gender diversity rather than why.
+She added that although creating a sense of belonging in the workplace starts from the top, implementation happens at the team level.
+In that sense, the conversations she is having with chief executives nowadays are not about why gender diversity should be promoted but how it can be achieved.

 “I’m fed up with people wanting evidence of how having more women makes my business better,” one of those chief executives said.
 “Who’s ever asking for evidence of how many men will make my business better?”

-From KKR’s perspective, the market is “definitely” in the late cycle, the firm’s head of European infrastructure, Tara Davies, said.
-An indication of that is the “little bit of schizophrenia” that surfaces at times when a high-quality asset comes to market but with few buyers showing interest.
+From KKR’s perspective, the market is “definitely” in the late cycle, according to the firm’s head of European infrastructure, Tara Davies.
+An indication of that is when a high-quality asset comes to market but few buyers show any interest.